Growing up in Nova Scotia, fish cakes were something we ate regularly.

 - Stirling’s Mixed Berry Crisp Recipe

-Pin it For Later: Nova Scotia Fish Cakes
+Pin it: Nova Scotia Fish Cakes

 This Nova Scotia fish cakes recipe is part of a paid partnership with Tourism Nova Scotia where I independently explore where I grew up to share what I think is the best food and wine in the Annapolis Valley.
 I am thrilled to work with him as it’s a dream job to promote my home and its delicious recipes.